Ways to Deal With Feeling Overwhelmed

 © Copyright 2013 Pathfinders Coaching, Scout Search Inc., all rights reserved.

-I’ve been thinking a lot about body language lately, and when my good friend Jan Foster sent me this article, I realized how well it expressed what I’ve been observing in myself and others.
+I’ve been thinking a lot about body language lately.
+A client of mine sent me an article on this topic, that perfectly captured what I’ve been noticing in myself and others.

 Kathleen